krishna0303/Social-Media-Scraper/README.md

 we can use this post to see where any crime post or any illegal post has posted on that particular platform or not .

-We have used flask to implement this Website and different API's for different platform for scrapin data from that platform.
+We have used flask to implement this Website and different API's for different platform for scraping data from that platform.